MichaelMcKibbin/MichaelMcKibbin/README.md

 ---
 ## What am I working on in my spare time?
-- Currently building on a simple ticketing app - just for fun.
+- A simple ticketing app - just for fun.